influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 ### Upgrade from InfluxDB 3.9

-Chart 0.9.0 upgrades InfluxDB to 3.10.5.
+Chart 0.9.0 introduced InfluxDB 3.10.5.
 The first 3.10 startup automatically migrates catalog v2 to v3.
-This migration is one-way; restoring the catalog backup is required to return to 3.9.
+Chart 0.9.1 adds the catalog format marker and is the recommended upgrade target.
+The migration is one-way; restoring the catalog backup is required to return to 3.9.

 Follow [UPGRADING-3.9-TO-3.10.md](UPGRADING-3.9-TO-3.10.md).
 When Helm upgrades